Hunger in the ozarks

 families in the ozarks still struggle to afford food

-The average Ozarks Food Harvest client may not be who you’d expect.
+The average person helped by Ozarks Food Harvest may not be who you’d expect.

-He or she is most likely white, age 30-49, with 2-3 members in their family.
+They are most likely white, age 30-49, with 2-3 members in their family.
 These parents have high school diplomas and rent or lease a home.
-Their annual household income is less than $10,000, making them food insecure each month.
-They have medical bills to pay, and make the hard choice between paying for food or medical care.
+Their annual household income is less than $10,000, making them face food insecurity each month.
+They have medical bills to pay and make the hard choice between paying for food or medical care.
 Sometimes, that choice is between food and utilities.

 Their child is likely age 6-17 years old and participates in the NSLP (National School Lunch Program), which allows them to receive free meals at school.
 This means the family has to provide an extra 5-10 meals each week during the summer when school is not in session.

 These parents would like more fresh fruits and vegetables.
 They are forced to purchase inexpensive, unhealthy food to make ends meet.
 Most of all, they expend a great deal of effort to piece together solutions that reduce the likelihood of hunger in their household.

 Agency Staff: An estimated 77 percent of the food bank’s partner agencies reported employing paid staff.
 The median number of paid full-time-equivalent staff (assuming a 40-hour work week) was 4.